Matching to Higgs-Compositeness and Renormalization of the Higgs-Electroweak Chiral Lagrangian extended by a Scalar Singlet: One-Scalar-Loop Divergence via Matching to the Electroweak Chiral Lagrangian

 The potential permits both scalars to obtain a vev, so for generality we write

 $v$ has to be identified with the electroweak scale.
 This renders the kinetic terms unnormalized.
 So we diagonalize the kinetic terms with a mixing- or canonicalization-matrix

-Note that the whole expression is well defined in the limit $v_\eta=0$.\footnote{Note that the matrix $\mathcal{R}$ is in fact not really a rotation matrix.
-The matrix represents an improper rotation, which is equivalent to a rotation followed by a mirror transformation.} To properly normalize the Lagrangian, we define
+Note that the whole expression is well defined in the limit $v_\eta=0$.\footnote{The matrix $\mathcal{R}$ represents an improper rotation, which is equivalent to a rotation followed by a mirror transformation.} To properly normalize the Lagrangian, we define

 The Lagrangian (\ref{eqn:electroweakSO6}) can now be rewritten in terms of canonical fields by shifting them:

 with